schropes/schropes.github.io/index.md

 Hi!

 Hope Schroeder here.

-I'm interested in how emerging technology can help us investigate or solve major challenges in the world today.
+I’m a first-year graduate student in the [MIT Center for Constructive Communication](https://www.ccc.mit.edu/) and I work with language and network data.
+I'm interested in how emerging computational methods can help us investigate cultural, social, and political phenomena and inform action on major challenges in the world today.

-I'm an MSc student in [Social Data Science](https://www.oii.ox.ac.uk/study/msc-in-social-data-science/) at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/), [Clarendon Scholar](http://www.ox.ac.uk/clarendon) at [Christ Church](https://www.chch.ox.ac.uk/), and 2019 graduate of Stanford in [Symbolic Systems](https://symsys.stanford.edu/).
+Before coming to MIT, I was a pre-doctoral fellow at Stanford Law School working with Professor Julian Nyarko on applications of NLP methods for legal and policy questions.
+Before that, I was an MSc student in [Social Data Science](https://www.oii.ox.ac.uk/study/msc-in-social-data-science/) at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/), [Clarendon Scholar](http://www.ox.ac.uk/clarendon) at [Christ Church](https://www.chch.ox.ac.uk/), and 2019 graduate of Stanford in [Symbolic Systems](https://symsys.stanford.edu/) with honors.

-My master's thesis is an inter-disciplinary computational analysis of messaging networks in India and Indonesia from last year's elections.
-My undergraduate honors thesis used NLP techniques to analyze gender bias in a major technology company's performance evaluations.

-I also work on projects using AR to reimagine contested areas of public space.
+Before getting into data science, I worked on projects using VR & AR to document and reimagine contested areas of public space.
 Our project on a contested plaque [site at Stanford](https://www.dearvisitor.app/) received [global press](https://www.dearvisitor.app/press).
-Our other project about Confederate monuments in [Charleston](https://www.charlestonreconstructed.com/) is launching soon.

 Get in touch: hi@hopeschroeder.com